 Our business experiences seasonal fluctuations that affect the timing of our annual cash flows related to working capital.
-In our Rentals free-to-list model and our Experiences offerings, we receive cash from travelers at the time of booking and we record these amounts, net of commissions, on our consolidated balance sheets as deferred merchant payables.
+In our Experiences business and our Rentals free-to-list model, we generally receive cash from travelers at the time of booking and we record these amounts, net of commissions, on our consolidated balance sheets as deferred merchant payables.
 We pay the suppliers, or the property rental owners and experience providers, after the travelers' use.
-Therefore, we receive cash from the traveler prior to paying the supplier and this operating cycle represents a working capital source or use of cash to us.
+Therefore, we receive cash from the traveler prior to paying the supplier and this operating cycle represents a source or use of cash to us.
 During the first half of the year Rentals and Experiences bookings typically exceed the amount of completed stays and tour-taking, resulting in higher cash flow related to working capital, while during the second half of the year, particularly in the third quarter, this pattern reverses and cash flows from these transactions are typically negative.
 While we expect the impact of seasonal fluctuations to continue, further significant shifts in our business mix or adverse economic conditions could result in future seasonal patterns that are different from historical trends.
+In addition, new or different payment options offered to our customers could impact the timing of cash flows.
+For example, in September 2019 we introduced a new payment feature which allows our Experiences customers the option to reserve certain experience activities and defer payment until a date no later than two days before the experience date; as a result, this new payment option may affect the timing of our future cash flows.

-We believe that our available cash, cash equivalents and marketable securities, combined with expected cash flows generated by operating activities and available borrowings from our credit facilities, will be sufficient to fund our foreseeable working capital requirements, capital expenditures, existing business growth initiatives, debt obligations, lease commitments, and other financial commitments through at least the next twelve months.
-Our future capital requirements may also include capital needs for acquisitions, share repurchases, and/or other expenditures in support of our business strategy, thus may potentially reduce our cash balance and/or increase our debt.
+We believe that our available cash and cash equivalents, combined with expected cash flows generated by operating activities and available borrowings from our credit facilities, will be sufficient to fund our foreseeable working capital requirements, capital expenditures, existing business growth initiatives, debt obligations, lease commitments, and other financial commitments through at least the next twelve months.
+Our future capital requirements may also include capital needs for acquisitions, share repurchases, cash dividends, and/or other expenditures in support of our business strategy, and may potentially reduce our cash balance and/or increase our debt.